Partial Panel Peculiarities

 How Far To Go

 One other question often raised in discussions of partial panel situations is whether or not to declare an emergency.
-Many pilots fear using what they often call the E-word (they cannot even bring themselves to say emergencyin such a discussion).
+Many pilots fear using what they often call the E-word (they cannot even bring themselves to say emergency in such a discussion).
 In some cases, they think that just declaring an emergency will necessitate written reports and forms to fill out.
-This isn’t true, since the regulations (91.3(c) and 91.123(d)) only require such a report if the FAA asks for one, and ATC typically does not do so—they hate paperwork as much as pilots.
+This isn’t true, since the regulations (91.3(c) and 91.123(d)) only require such a report if you have to act in violation of a reg and then only if the FAA asks for a report, and ATC typically does not do so—they hate paperwork as much as pilots.
+The reality is that having to fill out paperwork after declaring an emergency is a myth from old John Wayne movies.
 In fact, failing to declare an emergency is more likely to get you in trouble than the declaration, since declaration of an emergency widens the scope of things controllers are allowed to do, and that means less chance of creating a conflict which does have to be reported by the controller.

 EMERGENCY—A distress or an urgency condition.